RayHightower/RayHightower.com/poetry/index.markdown

 <img src="/assets/images/RTHEagle.jpg" width="600" align="center" alt="Ray Hightower Eagle Scout" title="Ray Hightower Eagle Scout">

-Ray Hightower earned the rank of Eagle Scout in the Boy Scouts of America.
-The above photo shows Ray flanked by his parents while his brother, Edward, presents the Eagle medal.
+Ray Hightower earned the rank of Eagle in the Boy Scouts of America.
+The photo shows Ray flanked by his parents while his brother, Edward, presents the Eagle medal.
+Edward also earned the rank of Eagle, right on the heels of his older brother.
+Sibling competition is a positive form of peer pressure!